How to Sell Your Handcrafted Goods with Amazon Handmade

 What Is Amazon Handmade?

 We touched on it briefly already, but let’s take a closer look at what Amazon Handmade is.
-Amazon is great at selling products, but they historically have had trouble competing with handmade goods marketplaces like Etsy, as well as physical retail stores offering handmade products.
+Amazon is great at selling products, but they historically have had trouble competing with handmade goods marketplaces like Aftcra or Etsy, as well as physical retail stores offering handmade products.

 To fill this gap, they launched Amazon Handmade.
 It uses the same familiar shopping interface as Amazon, except that instead of products sold by large companies, you’ll only find products from “Handmade Artisans” (Amazon’s term for people who sell products on the Handmade platform).